leonardslog/Tsirtalis_phylogeography/README.md

 # Overview
-This repository contains code for analyses included in <a href="www.google.com">Jones et al., 2023</a>.

-## Subspecies Rangemap construction
+This repository contains code for analyses and figure generation included in a manuscript currently in review following resubmission to <i>Journal of Biogeography</i>.
+This page will soon be updated with links to the manuscript and more detailed tutorials for rangeshape generation from spatial data.